 The Grundo gave a savage roar, leaping forward for a downward blow at the nearest strike trooper and swinging the blade around to slash at the others.
 Trying to stay out of his range, they stumbled away like they were trying to escape a ravenous beast.
 Blaster fire rained down on his armour, overloading his shields as he cleaved through Garoo’s forces.
 His HUD blinked orange and then red, his helmet screaming the alarm of imminent critical failure, but Hyren fought like a pet possessed.

 His armour sparked, hissing out smoke, and his HUD went blank.
-Immediately the barrage of blaster fire became painful and he knew his shields had failed.
+The barrage of blaster fire became painful and he knew his shields had failed.
 And yet he fought on.
 Catching sight of Garoo’s astonished face, Hyren gave him a crazed grin.

 “What are you doing?!”
 Garoo sputtered.
 “Don’t you know when to give in?”

 Hyren grabbed a trooper with one hand and threw him to the other side of the room where he crashed into the computer bank, making the decrepit machine cough up sparks.
 A blaster bolt seared into the Grundo’s leg and he wobbled and collapsed to his knees, still taking swings at anyone within reach of his blade.

 A few more shots splintered his pauldrons and stunned his arms, forcing him to relinquish his hold on his sword.
 Hyren heard one last piercing cry from a blaster before he shuddered and fell forward, enveloped in blackness before he even hit the floor.